 This is the hidden cost that doesn't show up on any invoice: what could your engineers have built instead?

 Every hour spent debugging Kubernetes networking is an hour not spent on product features that differentiate your business.
-Every sprint dedicated to "agent infrastructure improvements" is a sprint your competitors are using to ship customer-facing features.
+Every sprint on "agent infrastructure improvements" is a sprint your competitors are using to ship customer-facing features.

 The 12-Month TCO Calculation